 Streetcars and Bikes

-The KC Streetcar starter line is about to join one of the country’s least-developed bicycle networks.
-But it is an opportunity to advance the state of all forms of active transportation if city officials embrace a more visionary strategy.
+The KC Streetcar joined one of the country’s least-developed bicycle networks.
+But it can advance the state of all forms of active transportation if city officials embrace a more visionary strategy.